-The types of assessment tools used may vary depending on the child's individual profile and developmental age, and assessment may be required both at initial diagnosis and at various stages throughout childhood and adolescence.
-The main goals of assessment will be to understand the nature and severity of each child's speech and language challenges to be able to make recommendations regarding appropriate therapies when warranted.
+The types of assessment tools used will vary depending on the child's individual profile and developmental age.
+Assessment may be required at an initial diagnosis and throughout childhood and adolescence.
+The goal of assessment will be to understand the nature and severity of speech and language challenges, then make recommendations for appropriate therapies when needed.